skgadi/SKGadi.com/content/education/deee.md

-Keywords = ["Electrical Engineer", "DEEE", "Diploma"] description = "Suresh Kumar Gadi obteined diploma in electrical and electronic engineering in the year 2002 from the Government Polytechnic Visakhapatnam." date = "2002-04-30T23:12:36+05:30" title = "Diploma in electrical and electronics engineering (DEEE)"
+Keywords = ["Electrical Engineer", "DEEE", "Diploma"] description = "Suresh Kumar Gadi obteined diploma in electrical and electronic engineering in the year 2002 from the Government Polytechnic Visakhapatnam." date = "2002-04-30T23:12:36+05:30" title = "Diploma in Electrical and Electronics Engineering" GSKGrade = "77.81%"

 GSKStartDate = "1999-03-01"
 GSKEndDate = "2002-04-30"